 While our solver architecture can be applied to any Poisson equation discretized on a structured grid, our original motivation was to accelerate a popular method for incompressible inviscid fluid simulation based on the splitting scheme introduced by \cite{chorin:1967:numerical}.
 The fluid's velocity $\u(\x, t)$ is governed by the incompressible Euler equations:

 where $\fluid$ is the domain occupied by fluid, pressure $p$ is the Lagrange multiplier for the incompressibility constraint $\div \u = 0$, $\rho$ is the mass density, and $\fext$ accounts for external forces like gravity.
 These equations are augmented with initial conditions ${\u(\x, 0) = \u^0(\x)}$ and ${\rho(\x, 0) = \rho^0}$ as well as the boundary conditions discussed in \pr{sec:bc}.
-Incompressibility implies that the initial homogeneous mass density is conserved throughout the simulation ($\rho \equiv \rho^0$).
+Incompressibility implies that mass density is conserved throughout the simulation ($\rho \equiv \rho^0$).

-Chorin's scheme employs finite differences in time and splits the integration from time $t^n$ to ${t^{n + 1} = t^n + \Delta t}$ into two steps.
-First, a provisional velocity field $\u^*$ is obtained by an \emph{advection step} that neglects the pressure and incompressibility constraint:
+Chorin's scheme applies finite differences in time and splits the integration from time $t^n$ to ${t^{n + 1} = t^n + \Delta t}$ into two steps.
+First, a provisional velocity field $\u^*$ is obtained by an \emph{advection step} that neglects pressure and incompressibility: